thephpleague/uri/components/port.md

 ## Port representations

-### String representation

-Basic port representations is done using the following methods:
+Basic port representations is done using the `UriPart` interface methods:

 ~~~php
 <?php